 - BSN-to-DNP Resources

-Offered online with its associated flexibility, the MSN-to-DNP program helps master’s-level nurses earn a terminal practice degree and gain targeted skills in one of two specialized areas based on your professional interests and career aspirations — Nurse Practitioner or Executive Leader.
+Offered online with its associated flexibility, the online MSN-to-DNP program helps master’s-level nurses earn a terminal practice degree and gain targeted skills in one of two specialized areas based on your professional interests and career aspirations — Nurse Practitioner or Executive Leader.
 The program prepares you to work in and with interdisciplinary teams, make ethical and informed decisions, as well as translate research evidence to solve intricate health care challenges.

 - Nurse Practitioner — To enroll in this concentration, you must already be a certified nurse practitioner and have a master’s in nursing.
 You will develop advanced skills in both clinical practice as well as health care leadership.